Use ESVs in configuration placeholders

 -

-Update a variable or Update a secret, then apply updates using the Identity Cloud admin UI.
+Update a variable or add a new secret version to a secret using the Identity Cloud admin UI.

 Delete an ESV referenced by a configuration placeholder